Nick-2003/CPSC-210-Project/README.md

   - As a user, I want to be able to print out the list of items purchased and their quantities
   - As a user, I want to be able to output the total price of the items and corresponding tax

+- As a user, I want to be able to save separate inventory lists
+- As a user, I want to be able to reload separate inventory lists
+  - As a user, I want to be able to select which inventory list to reload
+  - As a user, I want to be able to switch which inventory list to use at the time

 [//]: # (- As a user, I want to be able to access multiple stores with their own item lists &#40;e.g. Store A and Store B are from)
 [//]: # (    the same company and at different locations&#41;)